LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query_cpp.rst

 -------------

 The C++ in/out query is provided by the ``quest::InOutOctree`` class, from the following header.
-See axom/src/axom/quest/tests/quest_inout_octree.cpp.
+See ``<axom>/src/axom/quest/tests/quest_inout_octree.cpp``.

 .. literalinclude:: ../../tests/quest_inout_octree.cpp
    :start-after: _quest_inout_cpp_include_start
    :end-before: _quest_inout_cpp_include_end
    :language: C++

-Some typedefs are useful for the sake of brevity.
+Some type aliases are useful for the sake of brevity.
 The class is templated on the dimensionality of the mesh.
-Currently, only 3D meshes are supported;
+Currently, only meshes in 3D are supported;
 here ``DIM`` equals 3.

 .. literalinclude:: ../../tests/quest_inout_octree.cpp